Board of Directors

 Carolynn Landry, Director

 Carolynn Landry is a Chartered Professional Accountant (CA), with over twelve years of public accounting experience.
-She currently works for MNP, LLP specializing in assurance services for small to medium-sized businesses and not-for-profit organizations.
 She also holds an FPSC Level 1™ certification in Financial Planning and is a volunteer with CPA Canada’s Financial Literacy program.